TomasGB/Automatic-Timelapse-Processing-App/README.md

 ## Aditional comments

-In the 'timelapse.py', in 'video = cv2.VideoCapture(0)'  the 0 indicates the default image capture device on your computer, if you have more than one maybe you will need to change that number.
+In the 'timelapse.py' file, in 'video = cv2.VideoCapture(0)'  the 0 indicates the default image capture device on your computer, if you have more than one maybe you will need to change that number.